timlinux/kartoza-world-osm-tegola-map/README.md

 <http://localhost:8888/>

+We provide two starting styles:

+1. **Non-MVT based**: I recommend this one right now and it avoids some as yet unresolved rendering issues.
+To use the starting `kartoza_osm_mapbox_regular_style.json`, click the load button and the default set of cartographic rules we provide should load.

-To use the starting `kartoza_osm_mapbox_style.json`, click the load button and the default set of cartographic rules we provide should load.
+2. **MVT based**: This styleset uses ST_AsMVTGeometry queries to retrieve features from postgres, but has certain issues that we are still working to resolve (patches welcome!).
+To use the starting `kartoza_osm_mapbox_mvt_style.json`, click the load button and the default set of cartographic rules we provide should load.

 ## What next?